sclaggett/Literate/literate/Main.md

 - `--version/-v`: Show the version number.
 - `--out/-o DIR`: Put the generated files in `DIR`.

 One aspect of the following code block that wasn't immediately clear to me is the meaning of the *OPTPARSE_NONE*/*OPTPARSE_REQUIRED* flags.
-Experimentation showed that the latter indicates that the output directory parameter must be followed by an additional parameter which is what we want for the output directory.
+Experimentation has shown that the latter indicates that the output directory parameter must be followed by an additional parameter.

 @code [main] Define command line arguments
 ```cpp